mdeguzis/RetroRig-ES/README.md

 For all other features and future plans, please see the [wiki](https://github.com/ProfessorKaos64/RetroRig/wiki/Development-and-Features)

+* Gamepad friendly support for at least 20 amazing consoles
 * Concentration on a console-like experience from bootup to shutdown
 * No need to install an entire separate distro on your Mint/Debian machine
 * Custom emulator and utilties packages